10 Can’t-Miss Strawberry Picking Farms Near Los Angeles

 Pick Your Own Fruit: Locally Grown and Farm Fresh

-We’ve got a great big list of farms to take kids where you can pick your own fruits and vegetables.
+We’ve got a great big list of farms to take kids to where you can all pick your own fruits and vegetables.
 You can find U-Pick Farms in LA County, Orange County, Riverside, San Bernardino, Ventura, Santa Barbara, and even San Diego County.

 And if you’d rather not pick your own, most of these farms have terrific farm stands, some with drive-through, so you can get fresh fruit and veggies direct from the farm, whether you get your hands dirty or not.